fluffball3/android_kernel_samsung_m33x/Documentation/admin-guide/cgroup-v2.rst

 	the closest approximation of the current weight.

   cpu.max
-	A read-write two value file which exists on non-root cgroups.
+	A read-write three value file which exists on non-root cgroups.
-	The default is "max 100000".
+	The default is "max 100000 0".

 	The maximum bandwidth limit.
 It's in the following format::

-	  $MAX $PERIOD
+	  $MAX $PERIOD $BURST

-	which indicates that the group may consume upto $MAX in each
+	which indicates that the group may consume upto $MAX from this period plus $BURST carried over from previous periods in each
 	$PERIOD duration.  "max" for $MAX indicates no limit.
-If only one number is written, $MAX is updated.
+"0" for
+	$BURST indicates no bandwidth can be carried over.
+On partial writing, values are updated accordingly.

   cpu.pressure
 	A read-only nested-key file which exists on non-root cgroups.